Guacamole with berries – an easy recipe made with a few fresh, all-natural ingredients.

 - Avocado contains heart-healthy monounsaturated fat that helps boost good (HDL) cholesterol and lowers bad (LDL) cholesterol.

-Some interesting facts on the avocado
+Some interesting facts about avocado

 - Avocado is a fruit, which is botanically a large berry containing a single seed.